 Tip 3 - Fold and/or hang everything the same way.
 We are forever fans of the file-fold to make sure we can still see our more stackable items, but whichever folding method works for you, stick to it!

 Tip 4 - Make sure it’s all visible.
 Add drawers, shelving, risers or more tension rods if needed, but make sure everything that makes it back into our closet is visible at a glance.
 We love acrylic and mesh for this reason...added structure with inherent visibility.

 Tip 5 - 1-in-1-out.
 To keep an edited, curated feel to our closet, nothing new comes in without a hard-earned reason to knock out an existing piece.
 This practice will also keep us from ever needing a huge purge session again.
 Win-win!

 Well, that’s it.
-It may take a good cup of coffee and a trusted friend (or a SortJoy organizer) to keep a closet overhaul on track, but we promise the time investment now will be forever worth it.
+It may take a good cup of coffee and a trusted friend (or our SortJoy Professional Organization team) to keep a closet overhaul on track, but we promise the time investment now will be forever worth it.
 We can’t wait to see all the closet makeovers, tag us with #teamsortjoy!